-1. If parents/carers would like a school to consider delayed entry for their child, we recommend that parents/carers contact the school to arrange a meeting by the end of the autumn term after the child turns three.

-2. Parents will be asked to write, providing specific reasons with supporting evidence as to why delaying is in the child's best interests, socially, emotionally and academically.

-3. If the school is prepared to consider a delayed start, parents/carers will receive confirmation of this in writing, stating that, if the parents/carers apply one year later via the normal admissions process, the school will admit the child into Reception subject to the first bullet point below.
+- 1. If parents/carers would like a school to consider deferred entry for their child, we recommend that parents/carers contact the school to arrange a meeting by the end of the autumn term after the child turns three. - 2.
+Parents will be asked to write, providing specific reasons with supporting evidence as to why deferral is in the child's best interests, socially, emotionally and academically. - 3.
+If the school is prepared to consider a deferral and it is agreed by the Trust's Primary Admissions Committee, parents/carers will receive confirmation of this in writing, stating that, if the parents/carers apply one year later via the normal admissions process, the school will admit the child into Reception subject to the first bullet point below.